avezoor/open.nobohub/README.md

 ---

 ### 🔹 About Me
-I am currently working at NoboLabs and diving deep into the world of Artificial Intelligence (AI).
+<p align="justify">I am currently working at NoboLabs and diving deep into the world of Artificial Intelligence (AI).
 I have a strong passion for problem-solving, especially in developing innovative solutions to various technological challenges.
 Additionally, I actively contribute to the open-source community because I believe that collaboration and knowledge-sharing accelerate innovation.
 I enjoy building cool projects, whether they are experimental or have real-world impact.
 If you're interested in discussing Data, AI, or Technology, feel free to ask—I’m always open to sharing insights and learning together.
-Oh, and a fun fact: I think I’m funny, though I might be the only one who thinks so! 😆🚀
+Oh, and a fun fact: I think I’m funny, though I might be the only one who thinks so! 😆🚀</p>

 ### 🚀 Projects
 [![Website](https://img.shields.io/badge/Website-000000?style=for-the-badge&logo=google-chrome&logoColor=white)](https://yourwebsite.com)